thavlik/transcriber/README.md

 | iOS           | :heavy_check_mark: |
 | Android       | :heavy_check_mark: |
 | Chrome        | :heavy_check_mark: |

-## Design
-The application is packaged as a [Flutter](https://flutter.dev/) front-end and a [helm](https://helm.sh/) chart backend for kubernetes.
-The application should scale horizontally to accomodate hundreds (or even thousands) of concurrent users, without any further optimization.

 ## Cost Warning
 Running this tool can be financially expensive.
 If you leave it running for an hour, don't be surprised if your AWS bill is in the hundreds of dollars.
 For this reason, I'm apprehensive to believe such a tool has any commercial viability at all.